chekz/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/manage_user_access.md

     * If no value is specified in these fields, these rules are disabled.
 5. Click **Apply** when finished.

-### Configure a passphrase policy for Node Managers and API Gateway Groups
+## Configure a passphrase policy for node managers and API Gateway groups

-Please note that it is currently not possible to configure a passphrase policy for Node Managers and API Gateway Groups through the UI.
-Instead an API Server Administrator must configure the passphrase policy by calling `/topology/passphrasepolicy` API's.
-The product ships with the passphrase policy disabled.

-To configure a passphrase policy that applies to the passphrases of Node Managers and API Gateway groups perform the following steps as an API Server Administrator:
+To configure a [passphrase policy](/docs/apimgmt_security/c_secgd_bp_intro/#passphrase-policy) that applies to the passphrases of node managers and API Gateway groups perform the following steps as an API Server Administrator:

-1. Call method `GET /topology/passphrasepolicy` of the [API Gateway API v1.0 Topology API](http://apidocs.axway.com/swagger-ui/index.html?productname=apigateway&productversion=7.7.0&filename=api-gateway-swagger.json#!/Topology_API/get_topology_passphrasepolicy) to get the current passphrase policy.
+1. Call the `GET /topology/passphrasepolicy` method of the [API Gateway API v1.0 Topology API](http://apidocs.axway.com/swagger-ui/index.html?productname=apigateway&productversion=7.7.0&filename=api-gateway-swagger.json#!/Topology_API/get_topology_passphrasepolicy) to get the current passphrase policy.
+The passphrase policy is disabled by default.
 2. Update the configurations returned from the API call to meet your specifications.
 3. Paste the new configurations into the body of the `PUT /topology/passphrasepolicy` method, in the same [Topology API](http://apidocs.axway.com/swagger-ui/index.html?productname=apigateway&productversion=7.7.0&filename=api-gateway-swagger.json#!/Topology_API/put_topology_passphrasepolicy), to update your passphrase policy.